likecoin/likecoin-chain/README.md

 ## Development

-1. Setup or reset the one node local testnet by running `./dev/testnet-local.sh`.
+ - Setup or reset the one node local testnet by running `./dev/testnet-local.sh`.
+ - Use the `docker-compose.yml` in `dev` to run a local server with light client.
+ - When code is updated and `go.mod` and `go.sum` are not updated, you can use `./docker/app/build.sh` to quickly rebuild the image.